AlistairClark7/DesignTimeMapper/README.md

 More details and features to come later!

+## How does it work? ##

+When you install the nuget package, it will add a `PreBuildEvent` in a `.targets` file which looks like:

+`<PreBuildEvent>"$(SolutionDir)packages\DesignTimeMapper.0.4.0\build\DesignTimeMapper.CommandLine.exe" "$(SolutionPath)" "$(MSBuildProjectName)"</PreBuildEvent>`

+Each time the project is built, the command line tool uses Roslyn to look for any classes with the `[MapFrom]` attribute.
+For each of these classes, it will create two extension methods to map from and to each class.
+That's about it really.

+## The future ##

+At the moment it's quite basic.
+In the future it will do some more things like:
+- Checking that the mapped values are both readable/writable
+- Null checking (with nice exception throwing)
+- Optional type coersion (e.g. automatic generation of TryParse to go from a string to an int)
+- Custom pattern matching
+- Configurable extension file/class/method names
+- Performance improvements - it's probably not as effecient as it could be.
+Build time on projects with many mappings may currently be slow
+- Any other features that people request or are willing to contribute

 ## Known issues ##

 There are no checks for types during the mapping - so it may generate code that does not compile.